continuedev/continue/docs/docs/customize/config.md

 - `~/.continue/config.json` (MacOS / Linux)
 - `%USERPROFILE%\.continue\config.json` (Windows)

 To open `config.json`, you can click the "gear" icon in the bottom right corner of the Continue Chat sidebar.
-When editing this file, you can use IntelliSense to see the available options as you type, or check the reference below.
+When editing this file, you can see the available options through IntelliSense as you type, or check the reference below.

-When you save `config.json`, Continue will automatically refresh to take into account your changes. `config.json` is automatically created the first time you use Continue.
+When you save `config.json`, Continue will automatically refresh to take into account your changes. `config.json` is automatically created the first time you use Continue. `config.json` is automatically generated if it doesn't exist.

 In the vast majority of cases, you will only need to edit `config.json`.
 However, Continue offers two additional ways to customize configuration:

 - [`.continuerc.json`](#continuercjson) - Workspace-level configuration.
 If you'd like to scope certain settings to a particular workspace, you can add a `.continuerc.json` to the root of your project.
 This can be set to merge with _or_ override the user-level `config.json`
-- [`config.ts`](#config-ts) - Advanced configuration (probably unnecessary) - a TypeScript file in your home directory that can be used to programmatically modify (_merged_) the `config.json` schema:
+- [`config.ts`](#configts) - Advanced configuration (probably unnecessary) - a TypeScript file in your home directory that can be used to programmatically modify (_merged_) the `config.json` schema:
   - `~/.continue/config.ts` (MacOS / Linux)
   - `%USERPROFILE%\.continue\config.ts` (Windows)

 ## `config.json`

 Below are details for each property that can be set in `config.json`.
 The config schema code is found in [`extensions/vscode/config_schema.json`](https://github.com/continuedev/continue/blob/main/extensions/vscode/config_schema.json).

+**All properties at all levels are optional unless explicitly marked required**

 ### `completionOptions`